Overview

 Note

-The base Recoll.app installation processes the "internal" Recoll document formats (text, html, libreoffice, ms-office, mail, epub, etc.).
-I only tested it on x86 (see above).
+The base Recoll.app installation processes the "internal" Recoll document formats (text, html, libreoffice, ms-office, mail, epub, etc.), and PDF.
+It does not include the Python extension.
+See further for how to build this.

-So you will need to install the needed helpers with your preferred method (MacPorts, Homebrew etc.).
-Don’t forget: see note above: you need to reset the index or run a special indexing after installing new helpers.
+You will need to install the needed helpers with your preferred method (MacPorts, Homebrew etc.).
+You will need to reset the index or run a "File→Special Indexing" pass with the "Retry previously failed files" option checked after installing new helpers.

 Typically, if you are using MacPorts to install the helpers: